Becoming a GP trainer and researcher later in life

 Like any process, repetition improves experience, be patient and good luck with your research.
 I would love to hear from you - email me.

-Jane Wilcock is a GP, based in Salford, Jane became interested in academic general practice as a trainer of medical students and GP specialty trainees.
-She gained her research skills through supervising and marking undergraduate MRes projects.
-This led to Jane starting her own research outputs, initially by writing posters for RCGP Conference.
+Dr Jane Wilcock is based in Salford and became interested in academic general practice as a trainer of medical students and gained research skills through supervising and marking undergraduate MRes projects.
+Jane started her own research outputs, initially by writing posters for the RCGP.

-Jane currently conducts active research in her large practice of 12,300 patients.
-She considers herself academic and urges others to undertake publishable, independent research projects to help the growing need for primary care data.
+Jane currently conducts research in her practice of 12,300 patients, and urges others to undertake research projects to help the growing need for primary care data.